brentjm/PostgreSQL/README.md

 ## Getting started
 1. Clone this repository.
 2. Run the docker run script.
-Note that this will create a volume named *postgres-data* and a named network named *ape*.
 `$./docker_run.sh`

 ## Complete container removal.
-Note that this will delete the volume name *postgres-data*,
-and the named network *ape*.
+1. run the docker_teardown script.
+Note that this will delete the volume name *postgres-data*, a named network named *ape*.
-1. run the docker_teardown script
 `$/./docker_teardown.sh`
 # Author